- Rail Trail

 Fairfield to East Camberwell (8km)

-The trail is now a “proper” rail trail again, on the formation of the former railway.
-Until it passes under Canterbury Rd the trail is in a deep cutting for several kilometres – a somewhat hidden gem of tranquillity buried in the eastern suburbs.
-This section is particularly busy before and after school so don’t expect tranquillity at these times.
+- The rail trail uses a narrow and noisy shared path over the Eastern Fwy to reach the start of the “Anniversary Trail” section.
+It’s a long ascent next to the former embankment (minus trestle bridge) up to High St, Kew East.
+Cross at the lights to get through busy Harp Junction, where the train underpass has been filled in.
+The shared path is now a “proper” rail trail again, on the alignment of the railway.
+Before it passes under Canterbury Rd, the trail is in a deep cutting for 1km – a somewhat hidden zone of tranquillity in the eastern suburbs.
+This section has solar lighting but is particularly busy before and after school, so don’t expect tranquillity at those times.

 East Camberwell to East Malvern (7km)